RedPillAnalytics/docker-obi/README.md

-# docker-build
+# docker-obi
-A template repository for building docker images and publishing them to Docker Hub.
-At the moment, this uses GitHub Actions, but not sure of the longterm direction.
+Builds docker images for Oracle Business Intelligence.

 The following Github *secrets* are used as part of the build and publish process: